Highlights of Japan

 There also many day trips possible from Kyoto – to the busy city of Osaka, Himeji with its’ fine castle, or Kobe with its excellent wagyu beef.
 The closest day trip is Nara, former capital of Japan from 710 to 784 AD.
 Here you can take in the largest wooden building in the world, Todaiji Temple, which also hosts the country’s largest Buddha.
 You’ll also marvel at Nara’s most celebrated shrine, Kasuga Taisha, and perhaps visit Nara Park, often referred to as Deer Park, home to more than a thousand free-roaming deer.

 Hakone: Day to explore Hakone and Fuji Five Lakes

 You’ll have a full day to spend as you choose in Hakone.
-A few suggestions including taking Hakone Ropeway (cable car) to Owakudani, known as the “Valley of Hell” during the Edo period.
+A few suggestions include taking Hakone Ropeway (cable car) to Owakudani, known as the “Valley of Hell” during the Edo period.
 Formed by 3,000-year-old volcanic eruptions, the crater is still active today, with white smoke billowing out across the landscape.
 While you’re here, try one of the sulphur-blackened hard-boiled eggs, which are said to prolong life by seven years.
-Alternatively, take a pirate-themed sightseeing cruise across Lake Ashi, visit Gora’s Open Air Sculpture Park or Venetian Glass Museum, or hike one of the many scenic trails which crisscross the park.
+Alternatively, take a pirate-themed sightseeing cruise across Lake Ashi, visit Gora’s Open Air Sculpture Park or Venetian Glass Museum, or hike one of the many scenic trails that crisscross the park.

 Tokyo: Return to Tokyo

 Tokyo: Departure Day

 After an enthralling 12 days it is sadly now time to say sayonara.
 You’ll be transferred back to the airport by express train, shuttle bus, or taxi in time for your flight home.
 If you’re looking to extend your trip please chat with our travel experts for ideas and inspiration.

-Let’s get started making this itinerary yours.
+Let’s make this itinerary yours.

-Speak to experienced Destinations Experts about designing this itinerary around your budget and needs
+Speak to our experienced Destinations Experts about designing this itinerary around your budget and needs

 COPYRIGHT © 2023 UNFORGETTABLE TRAVEL.
 ALL RIGHTS RESERVED